-On July 28, 2020, MassDevelopment and the Massachusetts Department of Energy Resources announced that financing is now available through Property Assessed Clean Energy (PACE) Massachusetts to fund energy improvements on commercial and industrial buildings, multifamily properties with five or more units, and buildings owned by nonprofits.
+On July 28, 2020, MassDevelopment and the Massachusetts Department of Energy Resources announced that financing is now available through Property Assessed Clean Energy (PACE) Massachusetts for energy improvements on commercial and industrial buildings, multifamily properties with five or more units, and buildings owned by nonprofits.
 The first PACE Massachusetts project was financed in Greenfield on September 7, 2021.

 Individual Appendices and Documentation included in Guidelines

-Forty-one Massachusetts municipalities have opted in to PACE Massachusetts (as of April 9, 2021):
+Forty-eight Massachusetts municipalities have opted in to PACE Massachusetts (as of September 28, 2021):

 For more information on starting the municipal opt-in process and to obtain a copy of the PACE resolution model, please email us at: firstname.lastname@example.org.

 PACE Massachusetts employs an open market, third party direct financing model that provides property owners the power to choose who will fund their project.
 It allows multiple capital providers to operate within the PACE Massachusetts program and allows property owners access to the different sources of funds that are available in the commercial PACE market.

 PACE Massachusetts requires capital providers to register with MassDevelopment before financing PACE projects in Massachusetts.
 Entities interested in becoming a PACE Massachusetts registered capital provider should respond to the open Request for Information (RFI) for PACE Massachusetts capital providers.
 If a capital provider provides the required RFI information, they may be registered as an interested PACE Massachusetts capital provider.
 Registered capital providers may receive information regarding PACE Massachusetts project financing opportunities from property owners or MassDevelopment.
 Property owners may access a central registry of potential capital providers.
 The list of registered capital providers is maintained by MassDevelopment and available upon request to a property owner pursuing PACE financing.